 - First, assemble your tools: you’ll need a dust mask, knee pads, locking pliers, a pry bar, a floor scraper, safety eye wear, a heavy-duty utility knife, a pair of gloves, a few trash bags, and a floor scraper.

 - Next, detach the carpet from the tack strip.
-A tack strip is a length of wood glued to the floor with tacks attached to it that grab hold of the carpet and keep it in place against the wall.
+A tack strip is a length of wood glued to the floor with tacks attached to it.
+These tacks grab hold of the carpet and keep it in place against the wall.
 Beginning in a corner, grab the carpet with a pair of pliers and pull the carpet toward you.
 Then grab the carpet with your hands and continue to pull it up, working your way down the entire wall.

 - Now, take up the padding.
 If stapled, use pliers or a flat-head screwdriver to pull the staples out.
-The padding could also be glued to the floor, requiring you to use a scraper and some elbow grease.
+The padding is sometimes glued to the floor.
+This means you’ll have to use a scraper and some good old-fashioned elbow grease.